 The first official visit to Australia

-For the Ambassador’s residence The foundation stone laying ceremony was started on 11 March 1970 with Meli & Eglitis Pty, Ltd. as the contractor and Mr. TN Olgay.
-The construction took about 17 months.
-The Ambassador (Mr. Prasong Boonjem) moved from the old house No. 15 Mugga Way, Red Hill, ACT to the new house on 9 September 1971 and invited King While holding the title Her Royal Highness Prince Wachira Lakkanon presided over the opening ceremony on 18 September 1971
+For the Ambassador’s residence, the foundation stone laying ceremony was held on 11 March 1970 with Meli & Eglitis Pty, Ltd. as the contractor and Mr. TN Olgay as an architect responsible for the project.
+The construction lasted nearly seventeen months.
+After its completion, H.E.
+Ambassador Prasong Boonjem then moved from No. 15 Mugga Way, Red Hill, ACT to the new residence at No. 111 Empire Circuit, Yarralumla on 9 September 1971.
+On 18 September 1971, His Majesty King Maha Vajiralongkorn Phra Vajiraklaochaoyuhua (then holding the title of HRH Crown Prince Maha Vajiralongkorn) presided over the opening ceremony of the new residence.

-Improvement of the embassy office in 1996 – 1998
+Improvement of the Embassy’s chancery in 1996 – 1998